-GOALS (5) OBJECTIVES (17) YEAR 3-5 ACTIONS (48) YEAR 5 - STATUS UPDATES - Q3 7.
-Improve the connection and collaboration between research organizations and business.
-Quarterly economic snapshots (4) April 2015-Conducted Business Confidence Survey with results released in the Halifax Index.
-May 2015-Provided research support to the Institute for Ocean Research Enterprise (IORE) on Halifax's and Atlantic Canada's Oceans Sector as part of a long-term national project they are undertaking.
-May 2015- The Partnership released the report, "The Economic Benefits of Immigration: The Impact of Halifax's Lebanese Community" with the results presented at the Halifax Lebanese Chamber of Commerce's AGM. (report found here: http://goo.gl/xs4kkw) June 2015- The 4th annual Halifax Index was released and presented.
-Details and copies can be found at www.halifaxindex.com An energy sector profile was developed for addition to the invest in Halifax section of the Partnership's website.
-June 2015- Collaborated with EngageNS on the Nova Scotia Attitudes Survey, with the results presented at the Stepping Up conference July/August 2015- Assisted the OneNS Coalition by providing background research, commentary, and analysis on Youth Retention in the province.
-Worked closely with an internal group to draft a discussion document for broader community involvement.
-August 2015- Established the Working Group for the Review and Renewal of Halifax's 5-Year Economic Strategy, including the development of an RFP and undertaking a consultant selection process November, December 2015 - Delivered six Halifax Index Roadshow presentations to various organizations in Halifax.
+reass-status upoates - tu Quarterly economic snapshote (4) Anal 2015-Conducted Business Confidence Survey with results released in the Halifax Index.
+Anal 2015-Conducted Business Confidence Survey with results released in the Halifax Index.
+May 2015-Onducted Research Support to the busitituse for Ocean Research Enterprise [IORR] on Malfax's and Atlantic Canads's Oceans Sector as part of a bong-term national project they are undertaking.
+May 2015-The Partnership released the report.
+The Economic Benefits of Immigration: The Impact of Halifax's Sector Research Canadian Section of the Partnership's website.
+An energy sector profile was developed for addition to the invest in Halifax section of the Partnership's website.
+June 2015-Colaborated with Engagests on the Involvement.
+June 2015-Colaborated with Engagests on the Involvement.
+June 2015-Colaborated with Engagests on the Order addition to the invest in the Stepping Up conference June 2015-Colaborated with Engagests on the Involvement.
+June 2015-Colaborated Section of the Partnership's web in the Development of an Internal group to draft a discussion document for broader community involvement.
+August 2015- Colaborated Section of the Review and Renewal of Halifax's S-Year Economic Strategy, including the development of an IRP and undertaking a consultant selection process Hovermber, December 2015 - Delivered six Halifax Index Roadshow presentations to various organizations in Halifax.
+GOALS (5) GRECTIVES (17) YEAR 3.5 ACTIONS (48) 7, improve the connection and collaboration between research organizations and business.
+GELECTIVES (17) 60ALS [5]

 STRATEGY ACTIONS OUTCOME MEASURES TARGETS Q1 to Q3 Results (Cumulative) Priority Deliverables for HRM 1.
 Connect Halifax business to the public and private sector resources and talent they need to grow and prosper.
-1.1 Through targeted, in- depth consultation and intelligence gathering, develop strategies to address the company specific and company common needs of business.
+1.1 Through targeted, indepth consultation and intelligence gathering, develop strategies to address the company specific and company common needs of business.
 1.2 Connect business to emerging talent and skilled professionals who are ready to work and will give business a competitive advantage.
-1.3 Work in the ANS Community to facilitate and assist community organizations in the development of strategic and/or project plans. #1 - Increase the number of jobs created and retained. #2 - Positively impact systemic issues uncovered through BRE visitations. #3 - Create an overarching economic strategy for the 6 ANS communities in Halifax &gt;500 jobs created and retained &gt; 150 Connector participants find jobs &gt; 2 systemic issues uncovered ANS Community Economic Development Strategy developed ON TRACK: 237 consultations 409 jobs created/retained (Q3 SmartBusiness results attached) ON TRACK: 142 Connector participants found Jobs ON TRACK: Construction and Development Industry identified challenges with regulatory environment.
+1.3 Work in the ANS Community to facilitate and assist community organizations in the development of strategic and/or project plans. #1 - Increase the number of jobs created and retained. #2 - Positively impact systemic issues uncovered through BRE visitations. #3 - Create an overarching economic strategy for the 6 ANS communities in Halifax >500 jobs created and retained > 150 Connector participants find jobs > 2 systemic issues uncovered ANS Community Economic Development Strategy developed ON TRACK: 237 consultations 409 jobs created/retained (Q3 SmartBusiness results attached) ON TRACK: 142 Connector participants found Jobs ON TRACK: Construction and Development Industry identified challenges with regulatory environment.
 Working to develop Industry Insight Report (Q4) NOT COMPLETED: ANS Community consulted as part of economic strategy engagement process - more engagement required.
-Anstation and process - more engagement required.
-Business Retention and Expansion Program (SmartBusiness) &gt;200 company diagnostic face-to-face surveys Increase support to businesses outside the regional centre, over current levels, with resource from HRM's Bridging the Gap program Halifax Connector Program Participation on the Local Immigration Partnership Support of the Mayor's reception for international students &gt;200 companies visited and quarterly results provided Mayor's Celebrate Business Program Facilitation and Support to ANS Community Projects
+Business Retention and Expansion Program (SmartBusiness) > 200 company diagnostic face-to-face surveys Increase support to businesses outside the regional centre, over current levels, with resource from HRM's Bridging the Gap program Halifax Connector Program Participation on the Local Immigration Partnership Support of the Mayor's reception for international students > 200 companies visited and quarterly results provided Mayor's Celebrate Business Program Facilitation and Support to ANS Community Projects